Legacy tools

 legacy tools are the classic pySim-prog and pySim-read programs that existed long before pySim-shell.

-These days, you should primarily use pySim-shell instead of these legacy tools.
+These days, it is highly recommended to use pySim-shell instead of these legacy tools.

 pySim-prog